The file system

 expanduser(path::AbstractString) -> AbstractString

-On Unix systems, replace a tilde character at the start of a path with the current user’s home directory.
+On Unix systems, it replaces the tilde character at the beginning of the path with the current user’s home directory.

 .